-The Fellowship Training Program at SUNY Downstate consists of a vibrant academic environment with progressive faculty with a dedication towards teaching.
+The Fellowship Training Program at SUNY Downstate take place in a vibrant academic environment with progressive faculty dedicated to teaching.
 Our core public hospitals serve an urban population and provide a diverse and stimulating learning experience.
-Cases seen in the inpatient and outpatient setting will be remembered: treatment resistant HSV, ocular syphilis, leprosy, Gnathostoma, and Loa loa to name but a few.
+While many types of common infections are seen fellows also have an opportunity to be involved in more unusual clinical cases such as treatment resistant HSV, ocular syphilis, leprosy, gnathostoma, and Loa loa to name but a few.
 Educational activities include weekly ID/HIV Research Conference, Fellows’ lecture series, Microbiology “Plate Rounds” and Case Conference.
 Journal Clubs and Board Preparation Courses occur on a monthly basis.

 Candidates for this combined pathway will apply through the National Residency Matching Program.
 The first two years will be dedicated to the field of Infectious Diseases, with supplemental clinical rotations (including in Intensive Care Units).
 Pursuit of research investigations or quality improvement projects, with concentration in topics relevant to Critical Care Medicine (e.g., sepsis, catheter-related infections, treatment of multidrug-resistant pathogens), will be emphasized during the first two years.
 The third year will be dedicated to the field of Critical Care Medicine, conferring board eligibility to that subspecialty as well.

 Most of the second year is protected time dedicated to scholarly activities- research or Quality Improvement projects.
 Project opportunities may include laboratory research, quality improvement studies and/or clinical trials.
 Prior research projects have involved topics involving hospital epidemiology, sexually transmitted diseases, HIV/AIDS, multidrug-resistant bacteria, and mechanisms of antibiotic resistance.
-Time is also reserved for Transplant Rotations at outside medical centers (Memorial Sloan Kettering and New York University).
-Approximately two months are spent on the inpatient consultation service, and fellows participate in the ID/STD clinics at Kings County Hospital Center and University Hospital.
+Time is also reserved for Transplant Rotations at outside medical centers (Memorial Sloan Kettering Cancer CenterandMount Sinai Medical Center).
+Approximately three to four months are spent on the inpatient consultation service, and fellows participate in the ID/STD/General ID clinics at both Kings County Hospital Center and University Hospital at Downstate.

 Kings County Hospital Center